lvgl/lvgl/docs/porting/disp.rst

 If only one buffer is used LVGL draws the content of the screen into that draw buffer and sends it to the display via the ``flush_cb``.
-LVGL then needs to wait until the content of the buffer is sent to the display before drawing something new into it.
+LVGL then needs to wait until :cpp:expr:`lv_display_flush_ready` is called (that is the content of the buffer is sent to the display) before drawing something new into it.

 Two buffers
 ^^^^^^^^^^^